FlixMa/Mockingbird/README.md

 The folders are specified using the `--screenshots` parameter.
 Concerning the layers of the photoshop document, the folders should be given from background to foreground.

-You might also want to have a look at the usage message `python3 mockingbird.py --help`
+You might also want to have a look at the usage message `mockingbird --help`

 #### Single-Frame mockups:

-`python3 mockingbird.py --frame ./iphone_11.psd --screenshots ./iphone11`
+`mockingbird --frame ./iphone_11.psd --screenshots ./iphone11`

 #### Multi-Frame mockups:

-`python3 mockingbird.py --frame ./ipad_iphone.psd --screenshots ./ipad129inch ./iphone11`
+`mockingbird --frame ./ipad_iphone.psd --screenshots ./ipad129inch ./iphone11`

 This command uses the dual-device psd file and combines it with the images from `./ipad129inch` in the background device and `./iphone11` in the foreground device.